 User innovation and the transfer of user innovations to producer firms is currently not well measured by government surveys and traditional statistical indicators.
 Colleagues and I are working to change this.
-Recently, Statistics Canada and also EIM in the Netherlands did initial surveys on these matters using new indicators designed for the purpose.
-Working papers reporting on these are below, and work on measuring innovation by end users of consumer products (consumers) is underway.
+Recently, colleagues and I have conducted national and targeted surveys on these matters using new indicators designed for the purpose.
+Papers reporting on these are below, along with papers discussing innovation policies and practices needed to support innovation by individual and corporate users.

 von Hippel, Eric, and Chen Jin.
 “The Major Shift Towards User-centered Innovation: Implications for China’s Innovation Policymaking.”
 Journal of Knowledge-based Innovation in China 1, no. 1 (January 2009): 16–27 (PDF)